 Have you ever considered that virtually all the information we have comes from a source outside of ourselves, making the reliability of the source all-important.
 (How many people would go to a historian to learn something about the intricacies of DNA?)

-The chances are you would do a very thorough investigation before investing hard earned money in the stock market, yet are you willing to gamble YOUR SOUL on something that you haven’t carefully investigated..
-That you KNOW is the truth?
+The chances are you would do a very thorough investigation before investing hard earned money in the stock market, yet are you willing to gamble your very soul on something that you haven’t carefully investigated... that you KNOW is the truth?
 Or is it enough that your beliefs sound pretty impressive and makes you feel good?
 That it doesn’t disturb your comfort level?
-For example,